CSCfi/websocat-template/README.md

 ## Building the `websocat` image

-This template includes already a pre-built image (hosted in Rahti's docker registry).
-A Dockerfile is included if you for some reason would need to rebuild the image.
+This template uses a [pre-built container image](https://github.com/vi/websocat/pkgs/container/websocat).
+A Dockerfile is included if you for some reason would need to rebuild the image yourself.
 As `websocat` is programmed in Rust, the Dockerfile simply uses `cargo` to build the image,

 ```Dockerfile
 FROM rust